UXcaptain/product/.kilocode/rules/memory-bank/product.md

 - Extract actionable insights from user behavior patterns
 - Scale user research efforts without proportional cost increases

+The deliverable is a approximately 15 minute video of participants screen & audio recording while completing customer-defined tasks - (eg: Try to create an account on <company's> website, find a product on X site under the price of 50€)

 ## Problems It Solves

 1. **High Cost of Traditional User Research**: Traditional in-person usability testing requires dedicated facilities, equipment, and significant staff time